 When Paul looked his own funeral in the face, he said, “My eager expectation and hope that now as always Christ might be magnified in my body whether by life or by death.
 I want my Lord Jesus to be magnified in my body at my funeral.”

-And in Chapter 10, verse 31 of 1 Corinthians, he said, "Whether you eat or drink or whatever you do, do all to the glory of God."
+And in 1 Corinthians 10:31 he said, “Whether you eat or drink or whatever you do, do all to the glory of God.”
 I want God to look great and glorious by the way I eat and drink.

-1 Corinthians 6:19, he said, "You're not your own, you were bought with a price.
-Therefore glorify God in your bodies which are Gods."
+In 1 Corinthians 6:19 he said, “You’re not your own, you were bought with a price.
+Therefore, glorify God in your bodies which are Gods.”
 So he wanted all of these 45,000 bodies to make Christ look glorious, to look magnificent.

-Jesus said in Chapter 5, verse 16 of Matthew, "Let your light so shine before men that they may see your good deeds and give glory to your father who is in heaven."
+Jesus said in Matthew 5:16, “Let your light so shine before men that they may see your good deeds and give glory to your father who is in heaven.”
 He wanted us to lead lives that would make God look glorious.

 God said in Isaiah 43:7, “Bring my sons from afar, my daughters from the ends of the earth.
 Everyone whom I created for my glory.”